alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![VTune LLC misses after]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneLLCAfter.png)

 Shows only 1.5 million LLC misses.
 We managed to reduce number of LLC misses by more than 4 times!
 Which is amazing!
-Number of CPU clocks, spent in the code we optimize, also dropped by 2 times.
+Number of CPU clocks spent in the code also dropped by 2 times.
 I think it's safe to say that we improved performance in the wild by 2 times using the latest optimization.

 ## Summary